eonil/misc/tech-notes/Architecture.md

 This makes you to write model event handlers.
 And for whatever reason, you MUST NOT modify model again in those event handlers.
-Because it will make your execution context to re-enter model mutation function, and it can yield subtle and invisible crash.
+Because it will make your execution context to re-enter into the model mutation function, and it can yield subtle and delayed (which hides source of bug) crash.

-This could be forgetten very easily, but VERY IMPORTANT.
+This rule can be forgetten very easily, but VERY IMPORTANT.
 Because if you re-enter into model mutator by mistake, such mistake is very hard to catch, and also hard to fix.

-So I have to explan this completely.
+So I have to explan this more.

 Let's assume you have a model and two views.